rain

 • Experience working with children in a volunteer or paid capacity, or possessing a strong desire and passion to work with children.

-• Strong communication and interpersonal skills.
+• Excellent communication and interpersonal skills.

 • Willingness to take initiative and be flexible in a fast-paced environment.